Jiefei-Wang/GCSDokan/README.md

 * Dokan driver and library([download](https://dokan-dev.github.io/))

-Once you have Dokan installed, you can download the binary release of `GCSDokan` to a directory and run it from a terminal.
-You can make the program findable in a terminal by adding the path to `GCSDokan` to the environment variable `PATH`.
+Once you have Dokan installed, you can simply download the binary release of `GCSDokan` to a directory and run it from a terminal.
+The program can be made available to all terminal by adding the path to the `GCSDokan` to the environment variable `PATH`.

 ### For building the program from source
 You need the following dependencies to build the program: